dmhardin102/ailabpdf/README.md

 Raw and Standardized columns for variables detected (Test Name, Symbol, Unit, Reference Range, Flag)

 Key outcome is to associate a value in the report with the correct test name.
 The unit, reference range, and resultant flag can reference standardized JSON file.

-upapp.py code developed for parsing, table creation, and charting for single pdf.

-Desire to merge trend code to single pdf upapp.py for full solution.

-Step 2: Visualization of single test results in charts with annotation highlighting abnormal values.
+Visualization of single test results in charts with annotation highlighting abnormal values.

-Step 3: Upload multiple pdfs for trending changes in biomarkers over time.
+Upload multiple pdfs for trending changes in biomarkers over time.
 Dates and results can be auto-detected, but confirmed by manually before export or storage.

-Step 4: Secure login mechanism to view stored pdfs, reports, and trends with mobile and web application.
+Trends can be hghlighted with annotations.

+Next steps: calculate HDL/Trig ratio, HOMA-IR, and A1c estimated average glucose.
+Secure app via user authentication and encrypted storage of data.
+Securely interact with LLM to generate plain language summaries of results and trends.